neelkamath/omni-chat-backend/docs/spec.md

 - [ ] Search for chats you're not in (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
 - [ ] Every chat and message has a URL.
 - [ ] Allow search engines to index the chat.
-- [ ] Background noise cancellation for an audio and video calls.
+- [ ] Background noise cancellation for audio and video calls.
 - [ ] Marketplace for free and paid bots, themes, digital stickers, etc.
 - [ ] Use @username or @all for notifications.
 - [ ] Group audio calls.